p4-team/ctf/2016-04-01-nuitduhack-quals/invest/README.md

 ## Invest (Forensics, 50points)
 	tl;dr dump http objects, use scheme to get the key, decode the encrypted file using aes-256-cbc

-We're given a [pcap file](invest.pcapng) that contains some internet traffic, there are lots of downloaded files so we decided to export the using `Export Objects -> HTTP`.
+We're given a [pcap file](invest.pcapng) that contains some internet traffic, there are lots of downloaded files so we decide to export them using `Export Objects -> HTTP`.

 There are 2 folders: `chall` and `key`.
 Chall contains a lot of base64 encoded files which turn out to be a split encrypted message.
 We can concact them simply using `cat * > out`